-- exceeding 3500 Btu/lb (8141 kJ/kg), where tested in accordance with NFPA 259, Standard Test Method for Potential Heat of Building Materials, and complies with (a) or (b): (a) materials having a structural base of noncombustible material, with a surfacing not exceeding a thickness of 1/8 in.
-(3.2 mm) that has a flame spread index not greater than 50; and (b) materials, in the form and thickness used, other than as described in (a), having neither a flame spread index greater than 25 nor evidence of continued progressive combustion and of such composition that surfaces that would be exposed by cutting through the material on any plane would have neither a flame spread index greater than 25 nor evidence of continued progressive combustion.
-(Materials subject to increase in combustibility or flame spread index beyond the limits herein established through the effects of age, moisture, or other atmospheric condition shall be considered combustible.)
-[33, 2007] - 3.3.17 Listing Agency.
+- 3.3.17 Listing Agency.
 An organization acceptable to the authority having jurisdiction and concerned with product evaluation that maintains periodic inspection of production of listed equipment or materials and whose listing states that the equipment or material either meets appropriate standards or has been tested and found suitable for use in a specified manner. - 3.3.18 Lower Flammable Limit (LFL).
-The lowest concentration of a flammable gas/vapor in air in which flame is propagated. - 3.3.19 Noncombustible.
-Not capable of igniting and burning when subjected to a fire.
-[80, 2010] - 3.3.20 Stationary.
+The lowest concentration of a flammable gas/vapor in air in which flame is propagated. - Δ 3.3.19 Noncombustible.
+See 4.5.1. - 3.3.20 Stationary.
 Permanently connected and fixed in place. - 3.3.21 System. - 3.3.21.1 Automatic Fire Detection System.
 A fire detection system that senses the presence of fire, smoke, or heat and activates a sprinkler system or an automatic alarm system. - 3.3.21.2 Automatic Sprinkler System.
 A sprinkler system of pipes with water under pressure that allows water to be discharged immediately when a sprinkler head operates. - 3.3.21.3 Biogas Fuel Cell System.
-A fuel cell system comprised of a conventional biogas source, such as a landfill gas site or municipal sewage digester site, a fuel cell specific gas cleanup unit, and a prepackaged or matched modular fuel cell power system. - 3.3.21.4 Direct-Vented System.
+A fuel cell system comprised of a conventional biogas source, such as a landfill gas site or municipal sewage digester site, a fuel cell specific gas cleanup unit, and a prepackaged or listed modular fuel cell power system. - 3.3.21.4 Direct-Vented System.
 A venting system by which all air for combustion is obtained from the outside atmosphere, and all exhaust air/gases are discharged to the outside atmosphere. - 3.3.21.5 Duct System.
 A continuous passageway for the transmission of air that, in addition to ducts, includes duct fittings, dampers, fans, and accessory air-managing equipment and appliances. - 3.3.21.6 Exhaust System.
 An air-conveying system for moving materials from a source to a point of discharge.
-[91, 2010]
+[91, 2020]